 AWS also offers another device in the Snowball product line called AWS Snowball Edge.
 While AWS Snowball is primarily used for importing and exporting data from AWS S3, AWS Snowball Edge is designed to be used in an edge computing environment.

 As an example, let’s say you have a factory you’re automating with autonomous, AI-enabled robots.
 That’s going to require a lot of data storage and computing power.
-If every time the robot needed to execute a function it had to communicate with a central data center located hundreds of miles away, that might slow things down a bit.
+If every time the robot needed to execute a function it had to communicate with a central data center located hundreds of miles away, which might slow things down.
 Moving the data storage and processing closer to the robot allows it to perform tasks much faster.

 AWS Snowball Edge comes in a minimum 100T configuration, and it isn’t designed to be used to physically transfer data.
 However, it can be used for durable, local storage of large amounts of data.
 Snowball Edge also uses AWS KMS and encryption for greater security and compliance.
-As importantly, AWS Snowball edge provides compute services, including local compute with AWS Lambda and Amazon EC2 compute instances.
+As importantly, AWS Snowball edge provides compute services with AWS Lambda and Amazon EC2 compute instances.

 Migration Assistance for the DIY Project

-AWS Snowball is something that can be used by the organization that intends to manage their own migration in house.
+AWS Snowball is something that can be used by the organization that intends to manage their migration in-house.
 However, if you’re new to AWS, and especially if you need to comply with industry regulations, you might consider getting assistance from a qualified migration services provider.

-Our customers certainly don’t work with us or with WSM International, our sister company that focuses mainly on cloud migrations, because we use AWS Snowball.
+Contact Connectria to learn more.
+Our customers certainly don’t work with us or with WSM International, our sister company focusing mainly on cloud migrations, because we use AWS Snowball.
 They work with us because we can help them plan their migration and develop a Cloud Center of Excellence in their organization.
 We can also configure their AWS environment to ensure performance, compliance, and cost-effectiveness, and we offer tools to help them manage their workloads in a multi-cloud environment.
-To learn more, reach out to us here.